Position

 How to become a Pipefitter?

-1. Get a High School Diploma or GED: Start with a high school diploma or GED.
-This is the foundation for further education and training.
+1. Get a high school diploma or GED: Most employers require at least a high school diploma or its equivalent.
+This provides a basic foundation for further education and training.

-4. Obtain Certifications: Consider getting certified by organizations like the Joint Apprenticeship and Training Committee (JATC).
-Certifications enhance job prospects and demonstrate expertise.
+4. Obtain certifications: Consider getting certified through organizations like the Plumbing-Pipefitting Apprenticeship Joint Apprenticeship and Training Committee (JATC).
+Certification can enhance job prospects and earning potential.

 How long does it take to become a Pipefitter?